* This is the Veterinary Version. *

 Your veterinarian will look for increased levels of protein and other chemicals in your dog’s urine and blood.
 Physical examination usually reveals that something is wrong; however the signs are often nonspecific and could point to any of a wide variety of problems.
 A biopsy of the kidneys is often required to determine the cause of glomerular disease.
 In dogs, about half the cases of glomerular disease are caused by amyloidosis.
 Additional tests may be required in some cases, including x-rays, ultrasonography, and special blood tests.

 Treatment for glomerular disease varies according to the cause.
 If the glomerular disease is immune-mediated, then the immune system problem should be treated, and drugs that suppress the immune system may be required to limit damage.
-If the dog has signs of nephrotic syndrome (see Kidney and Urinary Tract Disorders of Dogs: Signs and Diagnosis), your veterinarian will probably recommend limiting sodium in the diet, using a diuretic, or both.
+If the dog has signs of nephrotic syndrome (see Noninfectious Diseases of the Urinary System in Dogs : Signs and Diagnosis), your veterinarian will probably recommend limiting sodium in the diet, using a diuretic, or both.
 For a dog whose blood clots too easily as a result of kidney disease, your veterinarian might recommend a medication that thins the blood.
 Because protein in the urine can cause scar tissue to build up in the kidneys, your veterinarian will probably attempt to limit how much protein is shed from the body into the urine.
-Options for this include limiting the amount of protein in the dog's diet and prescribing certain medications.
+Options for this include limiting the amount of protein in the dog’s diet and prescribing certain medications.

 Dogs with glomerular disease live an average of about 3 months once the illness is diagnosed.
 However, if the problem can be diagnosed and treated early, dogs can live much longer.
 Survival times for animals with amyloidosis vary widely, with reported times ranging from 49 days to 20 months.